Inventory Financing in Texas

 Are inventory loans secured?

+Yes, inventory loans are secured.
 An inventory loan is a short-term business loan given to merchants to help them purchase inventory.
 The loan is backed by the stock, which will be used as collateral if the stock does not sell.
 Make sure you can sell all of the stock you buy before asking for an inventory loan.

 What is warehouse financing?

-Mortgage warehouse funding is essentially a short-term funding arrangement provided to a mortgage originator — usually by a financial institution — to provide funds for loan closings.
+Mortgage warehouse financing is essentially a short-term funding arrangement provided to a mortgage originator — usually by a financial institution — to provide funds for loan closings.
 These loans are held in the “warehouse” once they’ve been closed until they’re sold in the secondary market, which usually takes a couple of weeks.

 Can you use inventory as collateral?

+Yes, you can use inventory as collateral.
 It will not only help you develop your product, but it will also serve as collateral if you need to apply for inventory financing.
 Inventory financing is an extension of asset-based lending that allows businesses to utilize their inventory as collateral for loans.

 Can you get a loan for inventory?

+Yes, you can get a loan for inventory, known as inventory loans.
 Inventory loans are a type of debt-financed loan.
 That implies you borrow money from a lender with the understanding that you will repay it with interest over time.
 When you apply for an inventory loan, the lender will either provide you a flat sum of money or a line of credit that you can use to buy inventory.

 How do I get funding for my inventory?